Did Southwest Airlines do enough for fare glitch victims?

 Some payment systems offer additional safeguards.
 For example, MasterCard has what it calls a “zero liability” policy under which it agrees not to hold customers responsible for unauthorized transactions.
 “MasterCard provides issuers with the ability to address many cardholder disputes, including the ability to address duplicate billings,” company spokeswoman Robyn Cottelli says.

-Financial institutions also deploy fraud-detection systems that might be tripped when a Web site tries to make repeated reservations, but banks are tight-lipped about what could trigger such action, which would render a credit card or debit card unusable.
+Financial institutions also employ fraud-detection systems that might trigger when a website attempts to make repeated reservations.
+However, banks remain tight-lipped about the factors that could activate such measures, rendering a credit card or debit card unusable.
 (My card stopped working last month because I committed the unpardonable sin of crossing a state line without first informing my bank.)

 None of those safeguards helped Jill Atkinson, who paid $156 with her debit card for a half-price flight from Houston to Kansas City on Aug.
 3. But her bank was considerate enough to send her a barrage of text messages, because the balance in her account had dropped below a certain threshold.